 In order to get Wi-Fi at home, you can connect any access point or router to any of the wired connections mentioned above.
 This will also increase the number of wired connections available for even more computers or internet-enabled devices.
 Do note that the router(s) in this case has to be configured as an Access Point (AP).

 1. What third party router can I use in conjunction with the integrated modem-router?
+Can I connect more than one third party router?

 You can use any third party router that can be set as an Access Point (AP).